 Growing Conditions and General Care

-Due to their hardiness and the wide range of flower colors, these slender succulents have become popular ornamental plants in South African gardens.
-The commoner species (such as the more widespread Aloes of the Eastern Cape) are increasingly grown in gardens overseas too.
+Due to their hardiness and the wide range of flower colors, these succulents have become popular ornamental plants in South African gardens.
+The commoner species are increasingly grown in gardens overseas too.

 Climbing Aloes require a sunny, well-drained position and are particularly suitable for rockeries.
-The taller, climbing species are commonly planted along fences and boundaries where they grow up through the surrounding foliage.
-The lower, rambling species however, are better suited for rockeries, slopes or terraces, which they will naturally cascade down over.
+The taller, climbing species are commonly planted along fences and boundaries, growing through the surrounding foliage.
+However, the lower rambling species are better suited for rockeries, slopes, or terraces, which they will naturally cascade down over.

-- Back to genus Polycarpaea
+- Back to genus Aloiampelos

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus